alexander-rykov/user-storage-project/README.md

 - [ ] New branch "step5".

-- [ ] Create a new interface _IUserRepository_ and two new classes:
+- [ ] Test-First: create a new interface _IUserRepository_ and two new classes:

 ![Master-Slave Repository](images/MasterSlaveRepository.png "Master-Slave Repository")